spooknik/SkyrimSE-Linux-Modding/README.md

 ## Good To Know
 * So far as I can tell all SKSE plugin mods (.dll) work as they should.
 Just add them as you normally would.
-* Untested with DynDOLOD and SkyProc.
-DynDOLOD will probably run okay since it is based on xEdit which runs fine.
-Just run it via Xterm.
+* Untested SkyProc.
 SkyProc will likely involve some trickery with java.
 * Swiching Proton versions is not a good idea.
 It will likely cause problems because things will be reset.
 So only run things run one proton version.
 For example: `~/".steam/steam/steamapps/common/Proton 4.2/proton" run Wrye\ Bash.exe` then `~/".steam/steam/steamapps/common/Proton 4.2/proton" run skse64_loader.exe` **not** `~/".steam/steam/steamapps/common/Proton 4.2/proton" run Wrye\ Bash.exe` then `~/".steam/steam/steamapps/common/Proton 3.16/proton" run skse64_loader.exe`
 * Sometimes Skyrim will hang on exit.
 You can `alt` + `tab` out and enter `ctrl` + `c`.
 This might help.
 Otherwise in most DE you will eventually get the option to force quit.
 There's 1 in 5 chance of this happening to me.
+* At time of writing (April 2019) **DynDOLOD will not full work** under wine.
+It used a small program called Texconv to build the .dds textures.
+This program is broken under Wine.
+You can still use DynDOLOD, but you won't be able to generate tree LOD textures and you need to output everything in R8G8B8/R8G8B8A8.
+[Bug](https://github.com/Microsoft/DirectXTex/issues/128) with Wine described here.
+My convsation with sheson is [here.](https://forum.step-project.com/topic/13894-dyndolod-beta-for-skyrim-special-edition-and-skyrim-vr-259/?p=234663).

 ## Tips and Tricks
 * If NPC voices stop working, just re-run the FAudio Builds script.